Importance sampling type estimators based on approximate marginal MCMC: Experiments

 with $\Ssmhid_1=(U_1,V_1)\sim N(0, 0.1 I)$, where $\xi_t,\eta_t\sim N(0,1)$.
 For testing our algorithms, we simulated a single set of observations $\ssmobs_{1:100}$ from this model with $\Ssmhid_1=(0, 0)$ and $\param = (\sigma_{\eta}, \sigma_{\xi})= (0.1, 0.01)$.
 We used a uniform prior $U(0, 2s)$ for the parameters, where the cut-off parameter $s$ was set to $1.6$ based on the sample standard deviation of $\log(\ssmobs_{1:T})$, where zeros were replaced with 0.1.
 Results were not sensitive to this upper bound.

-Based on a pilot optimisation, we set $m=10$ for SPDK and $\psi$-APF, leading to $\delta\approx 0.1$, and $m=200$ for BSF with $\delta\approx 1.2$.
+Based on a pilot optimisation, we set $m=10$ for SPDK and $\psi$-APF, and $m=200$ for BSF, leading to $\delta\approx 0.05$ for SPDK, $\delta\approx 0.1$ for $\psi$-APF, and $\delta\approx 1.2$ for BSF.
 For all algorithms, we used 100,000 MCMC iterations with the first half discarded as burn-in.
 We ran all the algorithms independently 1000 times.

 Table \ref{table:poisson} shows the IREs, which are re-scaled such that all IREs of PM-BSF equal one.
-The overall acceptance rate of DA-BSF was around 0.104, and 0.234 for all others.
-All exact methods led to essentially the same overall mean estimate $(0.093, 0.016, -0.075, 2.618$--$2.619)$ for ($\sigma_{\eta}$, $\sigma_{\xi}$, $u_1$, $u_{100}$), in contrast with AI showing some bias on $(u_1, u_{100})$, with overall mean estimates $(-0.064, 2.629)$ and $(-0.065, 2.631)$ with local and global approximation, respectively.
-IS2-BSF outperformed DA-BSF by about a factor of two in terms of IRE, because of the burn-in benefit.
+The overall acceptance rate of DA-BSF was around 0.101, and 0.218-0.234 for all others.
+All exact methods led to essentially the same overall mean estimate $(0.093, 0.016, -0.075, 2.618)$ for ($\sigma_{\eta}$, $\sigma_{\xi}$, $u_1$, $u_{100}$), in contrast with AI showing some bias on $(u_1, u_{100})$, with overall mean estimates $(-0.063, 2.629)$ and $(-0.064, 2.631)$ with local and global approximation, respectively.
+IS2-BSF clearly outperformed DA-BSF in terms of IRE, because of the burn-in benefit.
 Similarly, IS1-BSF outperformed PM-BSF by a clear margin.
 With SPDK and $\psi$-APF, the IS1 and IS2 outperformed the PM and DA alternatives, but with a smaller margin because of smaller overall execution times.
 There were no significant differences between the SEs of local and global variants, but the global one was faster leading to smaller IREs.
+The execution times of SPDK were slightly less than $\psi$-APF due to the use of antithetic variable which increased the relative efficiency of SPDK algorithm.